 Overnight Sourdough Belgian Waffles

-• Whisk in the room temperature eggs, butter, vanilla, baking powder, and baking soda (make sure these are free of clumps).
+• Whisk in the room temperature eggs, butter, vanilla, and baking soda (make sure these are free of clumps).

 Overnight Sourdough Belgian Waffles